Deirdre Kelly (hepatologist): Career

 In 1976 Kelly joined Sir Patrick Dun's Hospital as a Research Registrar and worked there until 1978.
 From 1978 to 1980 she performed duties as a Medical Registrar at St Vincent's Hospital.
 She then joined Trinity College Dublin as a Lecturer of Clinical Medicine in 1980 and served until 1982.
 In 1982, she joined Royal Free Hospital as a Wellcome Research Fellow until 1984.
 She re-trained in paediatrics and worked as a Paediatric Registrar at the Queen Elizabeth Hospital in Hackney and then at the Hospital for Sick Children Great Ormonde Street from 1984 to 1987.
 She was a lecturer in Child Health at St Bartholomew's Hospital, in 1987.
-In the same year she joined the University of Nebraska as an assistant professor in Paediatrics and served up until 1988.
+In the same year she joined the University of Nebraska–Lincoln as an assistant professor in Paediatrics and served up until 1988.
 In 1989 she was appointed as Director of the Liver Unit and Consultant Paediatric Hepatologist at Birmingham Women's and Children's NHS Foundation Trust.
 She is Professor of Paediatric Hepatology at the University of Birmingham, from 2001.

 Kelly was a founding member of the International Pediatric Transplant Association (IPTA) and served as its vice president from 1998 to 2002 and President from 2002 to 2005.
 She was the President of the British Society of Paediatric Gastroenterology & Hepatology (2004–07) and the European Society of Paediatric Gastroenterology & Hepatology (2007–10).
 She is the Chairperson of the Public Affairs Committee at the European Society of Paediatric Gastroenterology Hepatology Nutrition since 2017.
 She is the Clinical Lead for the National Paediatric Hepatitis C Operational Delivery Network at NHSE since 2021.